 Having regular menses, not on hormones, generally reflects monthly ovulation, which is important to increase your chances of pregnancy.

-In high-risk pregnancies, you are often seen by a general OB/ GYN, a high-risk specialist (perinatology or maternal-fetal medicine specialist), and the specialist that cares for your medical problems such as an endocrinologist or cardiologist.
-We like the “team” approach.
+In high-risk pregnancies, you are often seen by a general OB/GYN, a high-risk specialist (perinatology or maternal-fetal medicine specialist), and the specialist who cares for your medical problems such as an endocrinologist or cardiologist.
+We like the “team” approach!

 If this is not your first pregnancy, it is also important to discuss your obstetrical history as well.
 It is helpful to have any prior records, especially if your pregnancy or birth was complicated.